camsjams/node-treasury/README.md

 # Node Treasury: A promise to check for data in your cache layer first
-Check your caching layer before running your promises
+Check your caching layer before running your promises.

 ## Current Version 0.0.1